Creating “CollectionPage” Schema Markup

 Schema Markup Validator

-The Schema Markup Validator (SMV) was modeled after and has officially replaced Google’s Structured Data Testing Tool (SDTT).
+The Schema Markup Validator (SMV) was modelled after and has officially replaced Google’s Structured Data Testing Tool (SDTT).
 Many SEOs still prefer the SDTT, as the SMV only validates your schema.org syntax and does not show your eligibility for rich results.
 Learn more about the SMV here.

 Schema Markup Validator Screenshot